-Freight prepaid and collect are two common options for shipping goods, but do you know when to use which?
-Knowing the difference between freight prepaid and collect can help you save money and ensure your shipments arrive on time.
+Freight prepaid and collect are two common payment term options for freight shipping.
+To know when to use which approach, you must first understand what freight collect means and what freight prepaid means.
+Whether you are working with a 3PL, freight forwarder, or arranging for your shipments directly with the carrier, knowing the difference between freight prepaid and collect can help you save money and ensure your shipments arrive on time.

 In this blog post, we’ll explore what freight collect and prepaid freight mean and when to use each option.
 Read on to learn more!